image of butterflies

 If a concussion is suspected, it is important to seek a diagnosis from a medical doctor or nurse practitioner - only a medical doctor or nurse practitioner can diagnose a concussion.

-Concussion is most often associated with sports or children and most resources are geared to these populations.
-However, anybody, child, adult or senior can be impacted by a concussion when they experience a blow to their head or body.
-Outside of sport, a fall or a collision are often the cause.
+Concussions occur most often in children when they are playing sports.
+Many of the resources below are geared to sports related concussions.
+However, anybody - a child, adult, or senior can be impacted by a concussion when they experience a blow to their head or body.
+Outside of sport, concussions are often caused by a fall or a collision.

-Prevention of concussion and head injury is most successful when guidelines are followed.
-In sports, parents, coaches, trainers and athletes need to be properly educated and safety guidelines followed.
+Preventing concussions and head injuries is most successful when guidelines are followed.
+In sports, parents, coaches, trainers and athletes need to be properly educated on the safety guidelines and ensure they are followed.

-Keep in mind that protective equipment can only reduce the risk and severity of injuries to the face and skull, there is no concussion proof helmet.
+Keep in mind that protective equipment can only reduce the risk and severity of injuries to the face and skull, they cannot prevent a concussion.

 Dr. Mike Evans - Concussions: